ray-di/Ray.TestDouble/README.md

 }
 ```

-or manuaally bind with matcher in module.
+Or manuaally bind with matcher in module.

 ```php
 $this->bindInterceptor(